joseph-liew/Diverse-Assign/README.md

 - Or should we unbalanced admixture of gender education?
 - If so, how much?

 This is mentally tedious.
-Furthermore, as a CSP optimisation implemenation, this is very challenging to implement and optimise to cover *N* number of profile features.
+Furthermore, as a CSP optimisation implementation, this is very challenging to implement and optimise to cover *N* number of profile features.

 <a name="ADS"></a>
 ## Aggregate Diversity Score ##